rpalmore/te_capstone_tenmo/README.md

 I worked on this Tech Elevator project with fellow student Odgerel Jamsranjav over the course of five days.
 We were tasked with writing a RESTful API server and command-line application as part of our 14-week Java bootcamp.
 Tech Elevator provided some starting code -- including all of the login and register functionality.

-This project marked the end of our second module.
+This capstone marked the end of our second module.
 You can learn more about Tech Elevator's coding bootcamps here: https://www.techelevator.com/.

 For full details about this assignment, please review the TEnmo project readme here: https://github.com/rpalmore/te_capstone_tenmo/blob/main/java/README.md